HannaKlus/TDA-Oncology-Sandbox/README.md

 ## Results and Interpretation

 ![TDA Comparison Chart](Patient_B_islands.png)
-*(Note: Ensure your image file is named exactly like this and placed in the same directory!)*

 The analysis of persistence diagrams for the $H_0$ class (blue dots) clearly differentiates the two cases: